alan-turing-institute/trustworthy-assurance/docs/dmh-report/executive-summary.md

   **Researchers**

-  While researchers may find less practical value in our framework and methodology, our report highlights and emphasises significant knowledge gaps and research opportunities for improving our collective understanding about the individual and social impacts of DMHTs.
-Therefore, our report can also be seen as a call for further research into specific areas, including the evaluation and validation of the Trusworthy Assurance framework and methodology.
+  Researchers may find less practical value in our framework and methodology than the above groups.
+However, our report highlights and emphasises significant knowledge gaps and research opportunities for improving our collective understanding about the individual and social impacts of DMHTs.
+Therefore, our report can also be seen as a call for further research into specific areas, including the evaluation and validation of the Trustworthy Assurance framework and methodology.

 </div>